ksevindik/ksevindik.github.io/_posts/2010-01-12-running-eclipse-ganymede-in-ubuntu-karmic-koala.md

+---
+layout: post
-# Running Eclipse Ganymede in Ubuntu Karmic Koala
+title: Running Eclipse Ganymede in Ubuntu Karmic Koala
+author: Kenan Sevindik
+---

 I wouldn't guess it would be that hard to install Eclipse 3.4.2 Ganymede in Ubuntu 9.10 Karmic Koala.
 After searching a bit around the web, I concluded that it was not the way to go with `sudo apt-get install eclipse` this time.